-Safeguard for Privileged Passwords attribute Directory attribute Users Object Class Browse to select a class definition that defines the valid attributes for the user object class.
-Default: user for Active Directory, inetOrgPerson for LDAP User Name sAMAccountName for Active Directory, cn for LDAP Password userPassword for LDAP First Name givenName Last Name sn Work Phone telephoneNumber Mobile Phone mobile Email mail Description description External Federation Authentication The directory attribute used to match the email address claim or name claim value from the SAML Response of an external federation authentication request.
+Safeguard for Privileged Passwords attribute Directory attribute Description description External Federation Authentication The directory attribute used to match the email address claim or name claim value from the SAML Response of an external federation authentication request.
 Typically, this will be an attribute containing the user's email address or other unique identifier used by the external Secure Token Service (STS).
 For both Active Directory and OpenLDAP 2.4, this will default to the "mail" attribute.
 This is only used when processing members of a directory user group in which the group has been configured to use an External Federation provider as the primary authentication.
-For more information, see Adding a directory user group on page 472.
-Radius Authentication The directory attributed used to match the username value in an external Radius server that has been configured for either primary or secondary authentication.
+For more information, see Adding a directory user group on page 471.
+Radius Authentic- ation The directory attributed used to match the username value in an external Radius server that has been configured for either primary or secondary authentication.
 For Active Directory, this will default to using the samAccountName attribute.
 For OpenLDAP 2.4, this will default to using the cn attribute.
+NOTE: This is only used when processing members of a directory user group in which the group has been configured to use Radius as either the primary or secondary authen-tication provider.
+For more information, see Adding a directory user group on page 471.
+Managed Objects The directory attribute used when automatically associating existing managed Accounts to users of a directory user group as linked accounts.
+Defaults: For Active Directory, this defaults to managedObjects.
+However, you may want to use the directReports attribute based on where you have the information stored in Active Directory.
+For OpenLDAP 2.4, this defaults to the seeAlso attribute.
+When choosing an attribute, it must exist on the user itself and contain one or more Distinguished Name values of other